Frequently Asked Questions

 Indian Health Service

-The IHS California Area Office plans to develop two YRTCs in Northern and Southern California to address California's unmet need for AI/AN youth residential treatment services.
-For more information on the California Area YRTC development project, please contact:
+The IHS California Area Office plans to develop an additional YRTC in Northern California to address California's unmet need for AI/AN youth residential treatment services.

 Q. Are the YRTCs always full?

 A: The 13 YRTCs have different admissions processes; some YRTCs have an open continuous enrollment which means clinically appropriate youth can be admitted if a bed is available.
 Others have a cohort model, which means that treatment is offered to a group of individuals that begin and remain together until they graduate from the program.
 The number of beds available in each YRTC is always changing, it is best to contact the YRTC near you to see what their availability is.

 Q. I have a youth who is not clinically appropriate for the YRTCs and they are in need of more serious care, where can I find treatment services?

 Q. Why is the YRTC length of stay on average 90-120 days?
 Shouldn't youth be in treatment for years?

 A: There are many levels of care that are available for substance abuse treatment including: detox, residential treatment, outpatient substance abuse, transitional living, day treatment, etc. In fact substance abuse treatment is considered to be a "continuum" indicating that care is ongoing.
 At a YRTC, youth will live onsite and receive support 24 hours a day, seven days a week.
 Youth participate in individual and group therapy.
 This level of care is suitable for people who need a high level of support and structure for a period of time.
 While receiving treatment at the YRTC, the youth will receive skills and tools to assist them in maintaining their sobriety once they leave treatment.
 Ideally after completing treatment at the YRTC, the youth will be able to receive ongoing outpatient treatment services and recovery support in their community so they can maintain their daily work or school schedule.